History, M.A.

-Saint Louis University graduate programs in history familiarize you with the richness of the thought, culture and society of the past.
-By studying the history of civilization, you’ll become acquainted with all fields in the humanities, as well as developments in other disciplines, such as law, medicine, business and technology.
+Saint Louis University graduate programs in history familiarize students with the richness of the thought, culture and society of the past.
+By studying the history of civilization, SLU students become acquainted with all fields in the humanities, as well as developments in other disciplines, such as law, medicine, business and technology.

 Program Highlights